 We’re not sure who it was actually said it, but we all agree there’s no such thing as bad weather, just the wrong clothes.
 Layers are a good idea, and so is a proper waterproof jacket.
 Be sure to get yourself kitted out when you come here.

 Fact: your student finances go further here!

 Weekly household costs in Scotland are roughly 20% lower than in London, and 10% cheaper than the UK as a whole.
 A recent survey named Dundee the cheapest city to live in the UK.
-The survey looked at things like the cost of accommodation and grocery shopping.
+The survey looked at things like rent and the cost of grocery shopping.

 It’s inexpensive to live here, so your money will go further.
 That extra bit of cash in your pocket means more money to spend enjoying our cultural scene, cafes and nightlife.

 At Abertay, we believe there's no better place to do your degree if you're looking to stand out as an exceptional candidate in an increasingly competitive job market.
 Here are just a few reasons why it is such a great place to study.

 We believe there's no better place to study if you're looking for a degree that helps you stand out in a competitive job market.